bobjacobsen/csc-exercises/CSC/README.md

 3: [TestIntroCpp](TestIntroCpp/README.md) - brief demo of using CppUnit for C++ code testing.
 Will benefit from a bit of C++ experience with header files, etc, but can be done without it.

 We then move forward to a more significant example, the SumPrimes code from lecture.
-Do two of the following.
-(If your team speaks all three languages, you could do all three, but that's optional)
+Do one or more of the following.
+(If your team speaks all three languages, you could do all three, but that's definitely optional)

 4: [TestSumPrimesJava](TestSumPrimesJava/README.md) - SumPrimes in Java

 5: [TestSumPrimesPy](TestSumPrimesPy/README.md) - SumPrimes in Python

 6: [TestSumPrimesCpp](TestSumPrimesCpp/README.md) - SumPrimes in C++

-## Performance Profiling

-These demonstrate how tools, even simple ones, can help you focus on in where time is really being spent.
-We recommend you do at least one of these.
-Doing both is optional; the second one you do will go pretty quickly as you'll know where the problems are.

-7: [ProfileStatsJava](ProfileStatsJava/README.md) Practice tuning a small Java program

-8: [ProfileStatsCpp](ProfileStatsCpp/README.md) Practice tuning a small C++ program

 ## Memory Issues